NenadObradovic/extensive-vc/readme.txt

 5. Visit your site and enjoy :)

 == Frequently Asked Questions ==
-Installation Instructions?

-1. Go to your WordPress Dashboard -> Plugins -> Add New
-2. Search for Extensive VC
-3. Activate Extensive VC from your Plugins page.
-(You'll be greeted with a Welcome page.)
-4. Go to your pages and create some elements with WPBakery page builder (formerly Visual Composer) and inside page builder add element you will see Extensive VC tab with our shortcodes
-5. Visit your site and enjoy :)

-I activated the Extensive VC Plugin but I cannot see It In the dashboard panel?
+= I activated the Extensive VC Plugin but I cannot see It In the dashboard panel? =

 My plugin it is extension for WPBakery page builder (formerly Visual Composer) so you must first install/activate WPBakery page builder (formerly Visual Composer) plugin.
 After you activate the required plugin, the elements should be available for use in WPBakery page builder (formerly Visual Composer) shortcode section.

 == Screenshots ==

 1. List of shortcodes in WPBakery page builder Add Element window.
 2. Extensive VC plugin Settings page.
 3. Editing a plugin shortcode element in WPBakery page builder.